All Episodes

 And I mean, that's the point.

-It there's such a better way to do it.
+There's such a better way to do it.

-It is, because like she was just saying, they're trying to throw money at a problem when that's not not the solution.
+It is, because like she was just saying, they're trying to throw money at a problem when that's not the solution.

 We keep throwing money at it and we keep getting worse health care outcomes for it.

-Um what they need like and that's why we're excited that Trump as a businessman would come in and bring business entrepreneurial thought process in here and streamline and cut burdensome regulation and focus on value.
+And that's why we're excited that Trump as a businessman would come in and bring business entrepreneurial thought process in here and streamline and cut burdensome regulation and focus on value.

-Uh and we could have a whole lot better health care system for a fraction of the price if the senators would just quit trying to grow the government.
+And we could have a whole lot better health care system for a fraction of the price if the senators would just quit trying to grow the government.

-Uh Dr. Umber, I'm sorry I ruined your life.
+Dr. Umber, I'm sorry I ruined your life.

 I still love you.